Assessment of the Imaging Performance of the CITIUS High-Resolution Detector for Heavy Charged Particles and Neutrons: Determination of the Diffusion and Noise Level

 The CITIUS sensor consists of square pixels with a pitch of $\SI{72.6}{\micro\meter}$, arranged in an array of 728 pixels in the $x$ direction and 384 pixels in the $y$ direction, providing an active area of approximately $\SI{52.9}{\mm} \times \SI{27.9}{\mm}$.
 Three different gain stages -- high-gain, medium-gain, and low-gain -- are implemented in the readout.
 CITIUS adopts a gain-selecting architecture, in which appropriate gain values are chosen by digital logic implemented at the periphery of the CMOS circuitry.
 This approach also improves the effective noise performance for charge clusters, as the optimal noise level can be selected according to the charge collected at each pixel.
 This is expected to provide a significant advantage when determining the particle incident position as the charge-weighted centroid of the cluster.

 In the present experiment, measurements were performed with CITIUS operated in a mode where only medium-gain values were read out, hereafter referred to as the single-gain configuration.
 This mode enables characterization of charge diffusion under high-injection conditions with minimal ambiguity.
 For comparison, simulations were also conducted for a gain-selecting mode employing both high and medium gains, referred to as the multi-gain configuration.
-Data were acquired at four back-bias voltages $V_b$ -- \SI{400}{V}, \SI{300}{V}, \SI{200}{V}, and \SI{170}{V} -- spanning from above to below the full-depletion voltage of \SI{200}{V} for the \SI{650}{\um}-thick sensor.
+Data were acquired at four back-bias voltages $V_b$: \SI{400}{V}, \SI{300}{V}, \SI{200}{V}, and \SI{170}{V}.
+This allowed to span from above to below the full-depletion voltage of \SI{200}{V} for the \SI{650}{\um}-thick sensor.
 Figure \ref{fig:setup} shows a schematic overview of the experimental setup.
 The experiment was conducted in air, with the CITIUS sensor maintained at \SI{30}{\degreeCelsius}.
-Data were acquired at a frame rate of \SI{17.4}{\kHz}.
+Data were acquired at a frame rate of 17.4 kHz, with \SI{19960}{frames} collected for each back-bias voltage.